118th Airlift Squadron: World War II

 U.S Army Air Forces North American F-6 Mustang aircraft of the 118th Reconnaissance Squadron at Laohwangping, China, in June 1945.

-In March 1941 the 118th was activated and was assigned to Jacksonville Army Airfield, Florida where it flew antisubmarine patrols over the South Georgia and Florida Atlantic coastline.
+In March 1941 the 118th was activated and moved to Jacksonville Army Air Field, Florida where it flew antisubmarine patrols over the South Georgia and Florida Atlantic coastline.
 After the Japanese Attack on Pearl Harbor, it moved to Charleston, South Carolina and patrolled the approaches to the Charleston Navy Yard along with the South Carolina Atlantic coast.

 With the Army Air Forces Antisubmarine Command taking over the coastal patrol mission, Third Air Force reassigned the squadron to Tullaholma AAF, Tennessee where it began training in combat reconnaissance and aerial photography and mapping.
 During 1943 the unit transitioned to combat aircraft (P-49, P-39, A-20, B-25, and finally, the P-51) and was re-designated as the 118th Tactical Reconnaissance Squadron.
 The 118th trained with Army ground forces at Fort Campbell, Kentucky, Fort Benning, Georgia, Fort Jackson, South Carolina and Fort Polk, Louisiana as a combat observation squadron.

 Deployed to the China Burma India Theater of operations as part of the 23d Fighter Group, the "Flying Tigers."
 The unit participated in security patrol, close air support, and ground attack missions as part of the 23d Fighter Group.

-Following the conclusion of the war, the 118th was officially disbanded.
+Following the conclusion of the war, the 118th was inactivated.

 Connecticut Air National Guard

-The wartime 118th Tactical Reconnaissance Squadron was redesignated as the 118th Fighter Squadron, Single Engine and was allotted to the Connecticut Air National Guard on 24 May 1946.
-It was organized at Bradley Field, Windsor Locks, Connecticut, and was extended federal recognition on 7 August 1946 by the National Guard Bureau.
-The 118th Fighter Squadron was equipped with F-47D Thunderbolts and assigned to the Connecticut ANG 103d Fighter Group.
+The 118th Tactical Reconnaissance Squadron was redesignated as the 118th Fighter Squadron, Single Engine and allotted to the National Guard on 24 May 1946.
+It was organized at Bradley Field, Windsor Locks, Connecticut, and was extended federal recognition on 7 August 1946.
+The squadron was equipped with F-47D Thunderbolts and assigned to the Connecticut ANG 103d Fighter Group.

 The mission of the 118th Fighter Squadron was the air defense of Connecticut.
 Aircraft parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 In some ways, the postwar Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.